juanjones5/cs-concepts/DATA_STRUCTURES/heaps/README_Heap.md

 - max-heap
 - min-heap

 Implemented as an array.
-The children of a node at index i ar at 2i+1 and 2i+2
+The children of a node at index i are at 2i+1 and 2i+2

 Time:
 - Insert `O(log n)`